tetex7/HudMan/README.md

 a client side minecraft mod I make in my free time for mc1.20.1
 the main feature of the mod is To allow the user to create custom HUD using a config file written in Json.
 This mod quite small, only having one dependency and that is the Fabric API and technically Minecraft itself.
-This mod is also expandable by third party plug-in mods using the Element registry system.
+This mod is also expandable by external plug-in mods using the Element registry system.

 here is a test config: